This post may contain affiliate links. Please read our disclosure policy.

 Storing

-- Let the corn pudding cool completely, then cover the dish tightly with foil or transfer leftovers to an airtight container.
-It will keep well in the refrigerator for 3–4 days.
-The texture stays soft and creamy even after chilling.
+Allow the corn pudding to cool completely, then cover tightly or transfer leftovers to an airtight container.
+Store in the refrigerator for up to 4 days.
+The pudding will remain soft and creamy, though it may firm up slightly when chilled.

 Reheating

-- For the best results, reheat the pudding covered with foil in a 350°F oven for 15–20 minutes, or until warmed through.
+For the best texture, reheat corn pudding covered with foil in a 350°F oven for 15–20 minutes, or until heated through.

-- If it was stored in a glass or ceramic dish, let it come to room temperature before placing it in the hot oven to prevent shattering.
+If reheating in a glass or ceramic baking dish, allow the dish to sit at room temperature for a bit before placing it in a hot oven.

 Freezing